saoirse-defi/CI-MS4-Farm2Table/README.md

 ### Materialize Framework

 For this project, the frontend framework I decided to use was Materialize.
 In my previous 2 milestone projects, I chose Bootstrap for the frontend, but I can now safely say that I much prefer the look of Materialize.
-As it is based on the principles of material design, all elements just seem that little bit sharper and current.
+As it is based on the principles of material design, all elements just seem that little sharper and current.

 ### Error Handling